Here are all the facts and statistics you need to know about Autodromo Hermanos Rodriguez ahead of the Mexico City Grand Prix!

 The Constructors’ Championship has been decided at the Mexican Grand Prix twice.
 Ferrari won in 1964, while Lotus emerged victorious in 1968.

-The winner of the Mexican Grand Prix has gone on to win the title in the same season on only six occasions – including in the last three races at the venue.
+The winner of the Mexican Grand Prix has gone on to win the title in the same season on only seven occasions – including in the last four races at the venue.
 In 2019 Lewis Hamilton became the first driver to do so since Nigel Mansell in 1992.

 In 2022, Max Verstappen became the first Mexican Grand Prix polesitter to win the title in the same year since Nigel Mansell in 1992.
 The polesitter in Mexico City has won the title in the same season only five times.